 It’s good for your memory

-Journaling is great exercise for the brain.
+Journaling is a great exercise for the brain.
 It improves memory, retention, processing, and critical thinking skills.
 Journaling engages the right hemisphere of the brain, aiding in creativity.

 Journaling can improve your sense of well-being.
-Something about getting your feelings out, lifts your spirit and removes some of the emotional weight off your shoulders.
+Something about getting your feelings out lifts your spirit and removes some of the emotional weight off your shoulders.

 Strengthens emotional functions

 Journaling fosters overall emotional health.
 It allows for the person to be more grounded and have a closer relationship with their health.
 It helps writers feel present and allows for them to have a bird’s-eye view of their life, which leads to more rational decision making.
 Journaling promotes mindfulness and gives writers perspective about different issues they may be facing.
 It provides a better sense of self, and aids in the process of self-improvement and self-management during trying times.

 How often should you journal?

 You should aim to journal every day.
 First, start with a five-minute session; as you get more comfortable and the process seems more natural, increase the time you spend journaling.
 You can set daily reminders using wellness apps like CareClinic to make sure you never forget.
 You can customize the frequency of your reminders.
 This is important especially if you’re new to journaling, to ensure you stick to it.
 After all, it does take some time to build a habit.
 Some days you may have a lot more to express, and will journal for longer; other days, you won’t need much time to express your thoughts.

 There is no proper format or correct way to journal.
 All you need to do is start!
 If you’re having trouble putting thoughts into sentences, you can write words that convey how you feel; you can even draw pictures.
 All you just need a journal, a pen, and a reminder to help you stay on track.
 The CareClinic app can help you set a reminder.